dehemiweerakoon/Go-API-Design/README.md

     ```

 3. **Access the API:**
-    Open your browser or API client (like Postman) and navigate to `http://localhost:9000`.
+    Open your bser or API client (like Postman) and navigate to `http://localhost:9000`.

 ## Testing